John Peel: Awards and honorary degrees

-Peel was 11 times Melody Maker′s DJ of the year, Sony Broadcaster of the Year in 1993, winner of the publicly voted Godlike Genius Award from the NME in 1994, Sony Gold Award winner in 2002 and is a member of the Radio Academy Hall of Fame.
+Peel was 11 times Melody Makers DJ of the year, Sony Broadcaster of the Year in 1993, winner of the publicly voted Godlike Genius Award from the NME in 1994, Sony Gold Award winner in 2002 and is a member of the Radio Academy Hall of Fame.
 At the NME awards in 2005, he was Hero of the Year and was posthumously given a special award for "Lifelong Service To Music".
-At the same event the "John Peel Award For Musical Innovation" was awarded to the Others.
+At the same event, the "John Peel Award For Musical Innovation" was awarded to the Others.

-Peel was awarded many honorary degrees including an MA from the University of East Anglia, doctorates (Anglia Polytechnic University and Sheffield Hallam University), various degrees (University of Liverpool, Open University, University of Portsmouth, University of Bradford) and a fellowship of Liverpool John Moores University.
+Peel received many honorary degrees, including an MA from the University of East Anglia, doctorates (Anglia Polytechnic University and Sheffield Hallam University), various degrees (University of Liverpool, Open University, University of Portsmouth, University of Bradford) and a fellowship of Liverpool John Moores University.

 Peel was appointed an OBE in 1998, for his services to British music.
 In 2002, the BBC conducted a vote to discover the 100 Greatest Britons of all time, in which Peel was voted 43rd.